theNewDynamic/stevebacher.com/content/endorsement/bucks-county-community-college-american-federation-of-teachers-union.md

   copy: ''

 ---
-Steve has been endorsed by the Bucks County Community College American Federation of Teachers Union, local number 2238.
+Steve has been endorsed by the Bucks County Community College American Federation of Teachers Union, Local #2238.